RealPhonki/phonkd-bot/docs/api_reference.md

 <details>
   <summary><h5>phonkd_bot.logger</h5></summary>

-  phonkd_bot has a `logger` attribute with a few internal methods that will help you with debuggin your script.
+  phonkd_bot has a `logger` attribute with a few internal methods that will help you with debugging your script.
 These methods are:
   - `logger.info`
   - `logger.warning`
   - `logger.error`